langchain-ai/langchain/docs/explanation/prompts.md

 Prompts and all the tooling around them are integral to working with language models, and therefor really important to get right, from both and interface and naming perspective.
-This is a "design doc" of sorts explaining how we think about prompts and the related concepts, and why the interfaces for working with are the way they are in LangChain
+This is a "design doc" of sorts explaining how we think about prompts and the related concepts, and why the interfaces for working with are the way they are in LangChain.

+For a more code-based walkthrough of all these concept, checkout our example [here](/examples/prompts/walkthrough)

 ## Prompt